NCBI-Hackathons/ViruSpy/README.md

 # ViruSpy: a pipeline for viral identification from metagenomic samples

+## What is ViruSpy?

-ViruSpy identifies viral gene sequences and even full virus genomes from metagenomic sequencing data available in NCBI's SRA database.
+ViruSpy is a pipeline that identifies viral gene sequences and even full virus genomes from metagenomic sequencing data available in NCBI's SRA database.
 From these, ViruSpy determines whether the viral sequences are non-native (i.e. integrated) to a host genome.

 ## Why is this important?